 - Providing literacy and citizenship classes for parents and youth with limited English.

-- Providing financial literacy classes for parents and youth to help them gain financial
+- Providing financial literacy classes for parents and youth to help them gain financial independence and competency.

 - Providing parenting classes.